-IBIS has a field of view of $29^{\circ} \times 29^{\circ}$ .
+IBIS has a field of view of $29 \times 29$ degrees (Full Width at Zero Response).
 A source contained within this field of view will cast a shadow of the mask onto the detector planes.
-However, given the geometry of the mask and hopper assembly, only sources within the central $8^{\circ} \times 8^{\circ}$ around the pointing direction will cast a complete shadow of the mask onto the detector.
-We therefore make the distinction between the Fully Coded Field Of View (FCFOV) and the Partially Coded Field Of View (PCFOV).
+However, given the geometry of the mask and hopper assembly, only for sources within the central $8^{\circ} \times 8^{\circ}$ around the pointing direction the detector is completely illuminated by a section of the mask; this defines the Fully Coded Field Of View (FCFOV), whereas the rest of the FOV is called Partially Coded Field Of View (PCFOV).